 In addition to leading a Home Group and teaching, Phillip has served as Christ Our King’s Church Treasurer and as a member of the Board of Directors.
 On occasion, he has also preached sermons from the pulpit.
 Phillip considers his opportunities to speak from the pulpit his greatest privilege in serving the Lord and His church.
 He believes there is no greater joy or higher calling than to share with others the insights the Lord has given him.

 Phillip lives in Justin, Texas, with wife, son and daughter.
 He is a great fan of college football and other sports, and he enjoys reading, studying history and politics.
 Another of his great pleasures is the game of golf.
 He and his son play as many rounds as they are able to together!

 A native of Little Rock, Arkansas, Kim married Phillip and moved to Texas in 1985.
 She is a longtime member of Christ Our King church and has served for many years alongside her husband as Home Group Leaders, Sunday School teachers, and as a Lead Art teacher during VBS at the church.
 She has also had the opportunity to fill in for the Ladies Sunday School class many times over the years in the absence of the regular teacher.

 Kim was a stay-at-home mom during the years before her kids started school, then worked in their school district part-time while they attended.
 She has also worked as the receptionist at Christ Our King church for 6 years, as well as working in administrative positions in several other companies over the years.
-She is currently employed as a receptionist working full-time.
+She is currently employed full-time on a private company near the Church.